Yellow Jasmine Rice

 Overhead view of a large bowl of Yellow Jasmine Rice with green onion sprinkled over top and a black spoon.

-Jasmine rice is naturally fragrant and has the most wonderfully rich, mellow, and almost nutty flavor.
-You can find it at most major supermarkets either in the international foods aisle or in the rice section, usually on the bottom shelf.
-Even Walmart is in the jasmine rice game and is selling Great Value brand jasmine rice.
-It can be pricy if you buy one of those small specialty brand containers but if you buy an Asian brand (usually in larger bags on the bottom shelf), it can be just as inexpensive as regular rice.
-Also check bulk bins.
-Some stores will have jasmine rice (white AND brown) in bulk.
+Jasmine rice is naturally fragrant with a rich, mellow, almost nutty flavor.
+You can find it in most major supermarkets, usually in the international foods or rice aisle.
+Even Walmart carries a Great Value brand jasmine rice!
+It can be pricy if you buy one of those small specialty brand containers, but if you buy an Asian brand (usually in larger bags on the bottom shelf), it can be just as inexpensive as regular rice.
+Also, check bulk bins—some stores carry both white AND brown jasmine rice in bulk.

 Share this recipe